uribench/software-engineering-handbook/Guides/Technical Debt/Prioritize Technical Debt With CodeScene.md

 ## Know your Hotspots

 A hotspot is complicated code that the organization has to work with often.
-CodeScene identifies hotspots by measuring how the developers interact with the codebase, and we detect in which direction each piece of code evolves – does it get better or worse?
+CodeScene identifies hotspots by measuring how the developers interact with the codebase, and it also detects in which direction each piece of code evolves – does it get better or worse?
 In principle, the change frequency of each hotspot is used as a proxy for the *interest rate* on any technical debt we might find in that code.

-To identify potential problems, each hotspot is assigned a [Code Biomarker Score][4].
+To identify potential problems, each hotspot is assigned a [Code Biomarker Score][2].
 In medicine, a biomarker is a measure that might indicate a particular disease or physiological state of an organism.
 CodeScene’s biomarkers do the same for code, and each hotspots is scored from `A` to `E` where `A` is the best and `E` indicates code with severe maintenance problems.